telerik/maui-docs/controls/datagrid/row-details/row-details-overview.md

 To show the Row Details, you can use the following exposed options:

-- Using the default column `DataGridToggleRowDetailsColumn`&mdash;allows showing and hiding the row details for an item.
-For additional information you can refer to our DataGrid [Toggle Row Details Column]({% slug datagrid-columns-toggle-column% })
+- The default `DataGridToggleRowDetailsColumn` column &mdash;Allows showing and hiding the row details for an item.
+For additional information, refer to the DataGrid [Toggle Row Details Column]({% slug datagrid-columns-toggle-column% })

 - Using `SelectionChanged` event.